ScriptFUSION/Porter/README.md

 Record collections
 ------------------

 Record collections are a type of `Iterator`, guaranteeing imported data is enumerable using `foreach`.
-The result of a successful `Porter::import` call is either an instance of `PorterRecords` or `CountablePorterRecords`, depending on whether the number of records is known.
-That's all you need to know!
-The following details are just for debugging and nerds.
+Each *record* of the collection is the familiar and flexible `array` type, allowing us to represent any flat or structured data hierarchy (like CSV or JSON) as an array.

 ### Details